crcn/mojojs.com/content/docs/0 Getting Started/1 What makes Mojo different?.article.md

 Pretty clear what's going on here.
 Here's what we know at a glance:

 1. Generated DOM is identical to the HTML we provide.
 No weird additions here.
 2. Data-bindings are identified *as the template is created*.
 Note that this happens once for every template.
-Paperclip takes each translated template, and caches them for future use using the browser's native `cloneNode()` method.
+Paperclip takes each translated template, caches them, and uses the browser's native `cloneNode()` whenever a template is used.
 3. References are identified when translated from the template.

 As it turns out, the method above for generating views is insanely fast - [50k list items in 1 seconds fast](http://requirebin.com/?gist=d9ae1065106891f7d218).
 And paperclip is only getting faster.

+### Organization

 <!--